 While estrogen has traditionally been known as a female hormone and testosterone has traditionally been associated with men, it may surprise you to know that estrogen plays an integral role in male sexual function, including the regulation of sex drive, the development of sperm and even erectile function.

-Unsurprisingly, too much of any circulating hormone in the body isn't a good thing.
-This week, LetsGetChecked tells you everything you need to know about estrogen, predominantly what high estrogen in men can mean.
+But too much of any circulating hormone in the body isn't a good thing, typcially symptoms of high estrogen in men can include:

-LetsGetChecked is joined by urologist Dr. Gregory Bernstein who offers insight into estrogen from the male perspective.
+LetsGetChecked is joined by urologist Dr. Gregory Bernstein who offers insight into estrogen from the male perspective, as we discuss everything you need to know about high estrogen in men.

 - How Can Estrogen Exist In Men?

-- What Is The Function Of Estrogen In Men?
+- What Is The Function Of male Estrogen Hormnones?

 - Should You Test Your Hormones?